gaacs/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
 Course Project

-This repo contains a
+This repo contains a:

-* a tidy data set as described below
+* A tidy dataset with cleaned data

-* a link to a Github repository with your script for performing the analysis
+* A R script for performing the cleaning process

-* a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md
+* A code book that describes the variables, the data, and any transformations or work performed to clean up the data